How to Meal Prep (Beginner's Guide)

 Individually portioned meals

-• Example: Prepping sliced chicken breast, steamed quinoa, roasted veggies, and hummus, then making individual grain bowls each in their own container for on-the-go lunches.
+• Example: Portion sliced chicken breast, steamed quinoa, roasted vegetables, and hummus into separate containers to create ready-to-eat grain bowls for quick lunches.

 Ready-to-cook ingredients

-• How it works: Prepping ingredients beforehand so that they're ready to be used in meals, reducing the cooking time during busy days.
+• How it works: Prepare ingredients in advance so they're ready to cook or assemble throughout the week, reducing time spent in the kitchen on busy days.

 Most common foods to meal prep